rvarago/rvarago.github.io/_posts/2024-04-04-connect-to-unpublished-port-on-docker-container.md

 ---

+When we deploy services as containers, we typically want to ensure that relevant behaviors can be reproduced between the artifacts we develop locally or test on CI servers and those we ship to production.
+Crucially, we should be able to experiment with such artifacts and troubleshoot them.

-Sometimes we get too immersed in the development/testing cycle and may realize that we've missed an important step only when it's a little too late.
+Sometimes we get too immersed in the development/testing cycle and may realise that we've missed an important step only when it's a little too inconvenient to restart the whole process from scratch.

 Let's say we have a networked service running inside a Docker container.
 Here exemplified by [Apache's `httpd`](https://httpd.apache.org) with the following `Dockerfile`: